Hoagy Carmichael: 1930s

 Carmichael also began to emerge as a solo singer-performer, first at parties, then professionally.
-He described his unique, laconic voice as sounding "the way a shaggy dog looks.… I have Wabash fog and sycamore twigs in my throat."
+He described his unique, laconic voice as sounding "the way a shaggy dog looks...
+I have Wabash fog and sycamore twigs in my throat."
 Some fans were dismayed as he steadily veered away from "hot" jazz, but Armstrong's recordings continued to "jazz up" Carmichael's popular songs.
 In 1935 Carmichael left Southern Music Company and began composing songs for a division of Warner Brothers, establishing his connection with Hollywood.
-"Moonburn", the first song Carmichael wrote for a motion picture, was sung by Bing Crosby in the Warner Brothers film Anything Goes in 1936.
+"Moonburn," the first song Carmichael wrote for a motion picture, was sung by Bing Crosby in Paramount Pictures' film Anything Goes in 1936.

 Following his marriage to Ruth Mary Meinardi, the daughter of a Presbyterian minister, on March 14, 1936, the couple moved to California, where Carmichael hoped to find more work in the film industry.
 In 1937, the year before the birth of the couple's first son, Hoaglund Jr. (Hoagy Bix), Carmichael accepted a contract with Paramount Pictures for $1,000 a week, joining other songwriters working for the Hollywood studios, including Harry Warren at Warner Brothers, E. Y. Harburg at Metro-Goldwyn-Mayer, and Ralph Rainger and Leo Robin at Paramount.

 Carmichael found work as a character actor in Hollywood.
 His on-screen debut occurred in 1937 in Topper, with Cary Grant and Constance Bennett.
 Carmichael portrayed a piano player and performed his song "Old Man Moon" in the film.
 The effort led to other character actor roles in the 1940s.